 Reading, writing, discussion and oral presentations designed to develop in-depth, advanced level knowledge of a topic in environmental science.
 Required preparation: acceptance into the Honors Program.
 (MS)

 FILM (FILM)

-FILM 101 INTRODUCTION TO FILM (3 OR 5)
+FILM 101 INTRODUCTION TO FILM (3 or 5)

 Introduction to the art of cinema through exposition and examination of basic components of film.
-Prerequisite: placement in ENGL& 101.
 (Hw)